styled-components/styled-components-website/sections/tooling/babel-plugin.md

 var Simple = _styledComponents2.default.div(_templateObject)
 ```

-`styled-components` styling code does not require full spec compatibility.
-This plugin will transpile template literals attached to styled-component to a slightly different form which still works in older browsers but has a much smaller footprint.
+`styled-components` does not require full spec compatibility.
+Our Babel plugin will transpile template literals attached to styled components to a slightly different, smaller form which still works in older browsers but has a much smaller footprint.

-Now here's an example of the code including `babel-plugin-styled-components` with the `{ transpileTemplateLiterals: true }` option:
+Here's the previous example with the styled-components babel plugin on and the `{ transpileTemplateLiterals: true }` option:

 ```js
 var Simple = _styledComponents2.default.div(['width: 100%;'])
 ```

-Take a note that it will keep other template literals not related to styled-components as is:
+The plugin is also smart enough to not modify tagged template literals belonging to other libraries and use cases:

 ```js
 // Following will be converted: